 In the last part of the End Time or Olivet discourse of the Gospel of Matthew, Matt.
-25:31-46, the KJV Bible uses the words 'everlasting punishment' and 'everlasting fire' to describe the teachings of Jesus about the Day of Judgment.
-Surprisingly, the words 'everlasting punishment' do not appear as such anywhere else in the Bible.
-In addition, the words 'everlasting fire' appear in only one other Bible text, Matt.
-18:8-9, a text which suggests that Jesus regarded the words 'everlasting fire' and 'hell fire' (a term now usually spelled 'hellfire') as synonyms.
-When considered in view of some Bible texts that describe End Time prophecies of Jesus, these texts can be interpreted to mean that Jesus thought of everlasting punishment as a process of torment by fire that will continue without end or 'last' forever.
-When considered in view of many other Bible texts, however, these texts can also be interpreted to mean that Jesus thought of everlasting punishment as an act of destruction by fire that produces an end result that will endure or 'stand' forever.
-In the main body of this End Time prophecy website page, the writer will cite and discuss numerous KJV Bible texts that support one or the other of these interpretations of the meaning of everlasting punishment.
-The writer sheds additional light on this subject in a PDF titled "Senses of the Word Everlasting" that includes an in-depth discussion of different opinions about the meaning of the word everlasting.
+25:31-46, the KJV Bible uses the words "everlasting punishment" and "everlasting fire" to describe the teachings of Jesus about the Judgment.
+Surprisingly, the words "everlasting punishment" do not appear as such anywhere else in the Bible.
+In addition, the words "everlasting fire" appear as such in only one other Bible text, Matt.
+18:8-9, a text which suggests that the words "everlasting fire" and "hell fire" (a term now usually spelled "hellfire") can be treated as synonyms.
+When End Time prophecies of Jesus like these are read only in English, they can easily be interpreted to mean that he taught that the damned will be punished by being sent or cast into hell, where they will suffer a punishment by fire that will continue without end or "last" forever, an idea also known as Eternalism or Eternal Conscious Torment.
+But when these End Time prophecies are read in view of the Greek words from which they were translated, and in view of what the New Testament as a whole teaches about the punishment of the damned, other interpretations become apparent.
+Prominent among these is the idea that the damned will be condemned to a punishment by fire that will end with their destruction, a result which will endure or "stand" forever, an idea also known as Annihilationism.
+The remainder of this page will be devoted to pointing out and discussing KJV Bible texts that support these and other ideas about the meaning of everlasting punishment.
+Additional information about the meanings of these words may be found in a page titled "Senses of the Word Everlasting", which includes an in-depth discussion of the meanings of that word.

 In v.
 41 of his description of the End Time Judgment, Matt.
 25:31-46, Jesus describes the cursed being ordered to depart "into everlasting fire".
 In v.
 46 of that text he describes the cursed as going "into everlasting punishment".
 These words, however, can mean two very different things, depending on the sense in which Jesus uses the word "everlasting".
 One possibility is that he uses everlasting in a temporally infinite sense in which it refers to things, such as God and His attributes (His power, wisdom, etc.), which will always exist.
 Another is that he uses everlasting in an absolutely final sense in which it refers to things, such as divinely decreed fates or appointed ends, that will never be changed or undone.
 In other words, Jesus may use the word "everlasting" to describe things that will go on or "last" forever, or he may use it to describe things that will endure or "stand" forever.
 Which of these senses of this word Jesus had in mind in Matt.
 25:31-46 could hardly be more important.
 This is because these senses correspond to interpretations or meanings of everlasting punishment that determine whether the pain associated with this punishment will or will not eventually end and, consequently, whether the punishment as a whole is finite or infinite.